War on cartels (2025–present): Strikes on alleged drug traffickers

-A US official told a reporter in November that Hegseth's 13 November unveiling was "a formal operation naming for what the Joint Task Force Southern Spear ... and Southcom have already been doing in theater".
+The US began deploying troops to the Caribbean in mid-August.
+By late November 2025, the US had amassed the largest military presence in the region since the Cuban Missile Crisis in October 1962, and was striking and sinking vessels allegedly operated by drug traffickers in the Caribbean and Eastern Pacific.
+A US official told a reporter that Hegseth's 13 November unveiling was "a formal operation naming for what the Joint Task Force Southern Spear ... and Southcom have already been doing in theater".